cathelaing/PhonNetworks/README.md

 - *vocab_scaled*: *vocab_agg* value scaled and centred.
 - *age_scaled*: *age* value scaled and centred.
 - *category*: word category as defined by the CDI

+4. **comparison_data**: again, this binds together two sets of data, one for each corpus.

+This dataset includes the Gloss and Target/Actual IPA transcriptions of all words in the dataset, as well as age of production, number of syllables (Target/Actual), number of phonemes (Target/Actual), and phonological distance between Target and Actual forms (not used in this analysis).

 In addition, the following variables occur across datasets: